IGT Pro Tour shared JjB Digital's video — with Philip Kruse and 11 others at Wingate Park Golf Course & Country Club.

 220 - Kyle Barker AMA 76 74 70, Francois Coetzee 75 72 73, Combrinck Smit AMA 75 71 74, Estiaan Conradie AMA 76 69 75, Damian Naicker 73 70 77

 222 - Werner Van Wyk 74 72 76

 PHOTO - Tristen Strydom; credit CJ du Plooy.

 ABOUT THE IGT TOUR

 The IGT Challenge Pro Tour launched in 2010 and has fast grown into South Africa’s premier developmental golf tour, offering a tailor-made gateway for amateurs aspiring to join the pro ranks.

-The IGT Challenge Pro Tour Gauteng and IGT Tour Cape provides significant financial opportunities and incentives, and statistical feedback with a full playing schedule of more than 50 events (36-hole, 54-hole and 72-hole tournaments) that enables its members and non-members to perform at a high level in a strong competitive environment. ...
+The IGT Challenge Pro Tour provides significant financial opportunities and incentives, and statistical feedback with a full playing schedule of 36-hole, 54-hole and 72-hole tournaments that enable its members and non-members to perform at a high level in a strong competitive environment. ...
 See MoreSee Less

 A hair-raising moment for tournament leader Tristen Strydom after almost hitting his tee shot out of bounds on the 12th par 4.
 He punch through the n trees into the greenside bunker, hit a great shot out of the bunker and nailed the put to save par.